The Pride Tract

 The world defines “pride” as: “a feeling or deep pleasure or satisfaction derived from one’s own achievements, the achievements of those with whom one is closely associated, or from qualities or possessions that are widely admired.”
 Yet the Word of God says a person’s pride is followed by disgrace (Prov.
 11:2); pride is arrogance (Prov.
 21:24); pride will bring a person low (Prov.
 29:23).
 The Word of God says pride is something evil that comes from a person’s heart (Mark 7:21-23), and that God is opposed to prideful people (James 4:6).
 God sees pride the same way He sees so many other behaviors—as sinful (2 Tim.
 3:1-4).
 God sees pride as evil because it is contrary to who He is.
 Jesus Christ, God in the flesh, humbled Himself to take on human flesh and then humbled Himself even further when He sacrificed His life in the most humiliating way—death on a cross.
 What awaits prideful people?
 What comes after pride?
 Destruction (Prov.
 16:18)—God’s judgment of sin, the punishment for which is eternity in hell.
 Your only hope is to turn from your sinful pride, turn toward God and, by faith alone, receive Jesus Christ as your Lord and Savior.
 Jesus Christ—fully God and fully man, yet without sin, voluntarily shed his innocent blood and died on the cross, taking upon Himself the punishment you rightly deserve for your sins against God.
 Three days later, He forever defeated sin and death when He rose from the grave.
 Yes, God is opposed to the proud, but He gives grace to the humble (James 4:6).
 Humble yourself.
 Repent and believe the gospel, today.

-More than 50,000 of this particular tract has been ordered through One Million Tracts.
+Tens of thousands of this particular tract have been ordered through One Million Tracts.

-The woman who emailed Pastor Chuck identified herself as “Tiffany.”
+The woman who emailed the church identified herself as “Tiffany.”

-Here’s the email Pastor Chuck received from Tiffany, unedited and in its entirety:
+Here’s the email the church received from Tiffany, unedited and in its entirety: